Points for Highway Scoping Comments

 - The quality of life and Economic Value of NCA’s Beauty

-- Mobilizing for NEPA process READ MORE
+- Mobilizing for the NEPA process READ MORE

-- Drone footage of the highway
+- Drone video of the Northern Corridor Highway

 - Information on the Habitat Conservation Plan (HCP)